PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-pb-MAG-mirror.md

 There are several ways to execute the workflow.
 The easiest way is to run snakemake on HPC using an interactive session.
 The most efficient way is to use cluster or cloud configuration so that snakemake can schedule and run jobs on HPC or cloud environments.

 ## Local execution

-**Given the large memory requirements for some programs used in the workflow, execution of this mode is only recommended with interactive HPC sessions.**

 Snakemake can be run "locally" (e.g., without cluster configuration).
 Snakemake will automatically determine how many jobs can be run simultaneously based on the resources specified.
 This type of snakemake analysis can be run on a local system, but ideally it should be executed using an interactive HPC session (for example, `qrsh` with SGE or the SLURM equivalent).